Expatriate: Semantics

+Linguist Charlotte Taylor traced the modern usage of "expatriate" to British civil servants on overseas assignments in the mid-20th century, which seeded the word's enduring class connotations.
 An older usage of the word expatriate referred to an exile.
-Alternatively, when used as a verbal noun, expatriation can mean the act of someone renouncing allegiance to their native country, as in the preamble to the United States Expatriation Act of 1868 which states: 'the right of expatriation is a natural and inherent right of all people, indispensable to the enjoyment of the rights of life, liberty and the pursuit of happiness'.
+Alternatively, when used as a verbal noun, expatriation can mean the act of someone renouncing allegiance to their native country, as in the preamble to the United States Expatriation Act of 1868 which states: "the right of expatriation is a natural and inherent right of all people, indispensable to the enjoyment of the rights of life, liberty and the pursuit of happiness".

 Some neologisms have been coined, including: